- ASLA-Fulbright Pre-Doctoral Research Fellows Program

 The vision of the Fulbright Finland Foundation is “to empower the minds that will find global solutions to tomorrow’s challenges by fostering academic and professional expertise and excellence in leadership “.
 The mission of the Foundation is “to promote wider exchange of knowledge and professional talents between Finland and the United States”.
 In other words, the Fulbright Finland Foundation is looking for applicants who have the will to impact and facilitate change, and who want to develop and improve their own professional or scientific field and cause wide-ranging impact.
 So consider also the following questions:

-- What do you know about the Fulbright Finland Foundation and its program?
+- What do you know about the Fulbright Finland Foundation and its programs?

-- What do you have to give to the Fulbright Finland program and its goals?
+- What do you have to give to the Fulbright Finland programs and its goals?

 - How would you promote the exchange of knowledge and skills between Finland and the U.S. as a Fulbright grantee?